Transcript: Eating Healthy on the Cheap

-The public health community sees the economic downturn different than many people.
+The public health community sees the economic downturn differently than most.
 For example: gasoline prices going up?
 Great!
-In the Coronary Artery Risk Development in Young Adults study, they found that rising prices of gasoline may be associated with an unintended increase in physical activity, every 25 cent increase in gasoline price was associated with about an extra ten exercise units, roughly equivalent to 17 min of additional walking per week for every extra quarter per gallon.
+In the Coronary Artery Risk Development in Young Adults study, they found that rising prices of gasoline may be associated with an unintended increase in physical activity.
+Every 25-cent increase in gasoline price was associated with about an extra ten exercise units—roughly equivalent to 17 minutes of additional walking per week for every extra quarter per gallon.

 Although spending more money was associated with a healthier diet, large improvements in diet may be achieved without increased spending.
 The purchase of plant-based foods may offer the best investment for dietary health.